oliv5/cmUpdater/README.md

 #What is this?

-This script will compare the currently installed CyanogenMod-version on your phone with the newest one available for your device and automatically download available updates and their MD5-hash, which then get automatically installed in your recovery.
+This is a Bash-script that allows you to update and backup your CyanogenMod-device from your PC.

+#Features:

+-Works with every device that is officialy supported by CyanogenMod

+-Checks for available updates by comparing the CyanogenMod-verison on your device with the newest one available.

+-If the latest CyanogenMod-update version differs from that on your device, you'll get an error to prevent you from getting the wrong files (for example flashing CM11 over CM12)

+-Downloads the update

-It also backs up your /system, /data and /boot-partitions and moves the backup to your PC (requires TWRP).
+-Creates a backup of /system, /data and /boot and moves it to your PC (TWRP required, can be altered to include other partitions)

-You'll get prompted at every step.
+-Automatic installation of the downloaded update (TWRP required)

+-MD5-generation and verification in TWRP.

+-Path of work environment can be changed

+-Prompts you at every step of the way

-If you only want the downloader/backup-tool, look here: https://github.com/heavyhdx/cmdownloader
+If you only want to download updates and backup your phone, look here: https://github.com/heavyhdx/cmdownloader

 #Requirements:

-Your phone needs to be connected to your PC via USB.
+-Your phone needs to be connected to your PC via USB.

-Android ADB-tools have to be installed and set up properly (meaning globally available on Windows).
+-Android ADB-tools have to be installed and set up properly (meaning globally available on Windows).

-USB-debugging and ADB root-permissions must be enabled (you can do that in the Developer-Options).
+-USB-debugging and ADB root-permissions must be enabled (you can do that in the Developer-Options).

-On Windows you need to make sure that your drivers are working properly, both in the system and in the recovery and you need Cygwin.
+-On Windows you need to make sure that your drivers are working properly, both in the system and in the recovery.

+-You need Cygwin to run this on Windows.

-You NEED TWRP for installing the .zip remotely on your phone and making backups.
+-You NEED TWRP for installing the .zip remotely on your phone and making backups.

-DO NOT unplug your device at any part of the process.
+-DO NOT unplug your device at any part of the process.

 #How to use:

-It works with every phone that is supported by official CyanogenMod-updates, you just need to replace my device-information in the cmupdater.sh file with yours and run the file via the terminal.
+Replace my device-information in the cmupdater.sh file with yours and run the file via the terminal.

 #Changelog: